 (9) A notice under subclause (8) must be given not later than 7 days after the date of the decision.

 [Clause 35 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+95 and 101(3).]

 36. Endorsement and record of dealings

-The Commission must —
+The Minister must —

 (a) in the case of the transfer of a licence, endorse on the licence as licensee the name of the person to whom the licence has been transferred;

-(b) in the case of the transfer of a water entitlement under a licence to a person who does not hold a licence of the same kind, issue a licence to the person to whom a water entitlement has been transferred endorsed with such particulars as the Commission thinks fit relating to the transfer;
+(b) in the case of the transfer of a water entitlement under a licence to a person who does not hold a licence of the same kind, issue a licence to the person to whom a water entitlement has been transferred endorsed with such particulars as the Minister thinks fit relating to the transfer;

-(c) in the case of the transfer of a water entitlement under a licence to a person who holds a licence of the same kind, endorse on the licences affected such particulars as it thinks fit relating to the transfer; and
+(c) in the case of the transfer of a water entitlement under a licence to a person who holds a licence of the same kind, endorse on the licences affected such particulars as the Minister thinks fit relating to the transfer; and

-(d) in the case of an agreement referred to in clause 30 between the holder of a licence and a third party relating to the taking of water under the licence by the third party, endorse on the licence the name of the third party, the period of the agreement and any other particulars it thinks fit relating to the agreement.
+(d) in the case of an agreement referred to in clause 30 between the holder of a licence and a third party relating to the taking of water under the licence by the third party, endorse on the licence the name of the third party, the period of the agreement and any other particulars the Minister thinks fit relating to the agreement.

 [Clause 36 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(2) and (3).]

-Division 8 — Transfer of licences and water entitlements to the Commission
+Division 8 — Transfer of licences and water entitlements to the Minister

 [Heading inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+96.]

 37. Meaning of “water entitlement”